The Greek word for “grace” is χάρις (charis).

 • In a Biblical Context: It describes God’s unmerited favor toward humanity; including His gifts, blessings, and acts of mercy.

-“Each of you should use whatever gift you have received to serve others, as faithful stewards of God’s grace in its various forms.”
-(NIV)
+1 Peter 4:10 - “Each of you should use whatever gift you have received to serve others, as faithful stewards of God’s grace in its various forms.”

-This verse carries profound implications for Christians regarding their responsibilities, relationships, and purpose in life:
+This verse carries profound implications for us Christians regarding our responsibilities, relationships, and purpose in life:

 • Implication: Every Christian has been given unique gifts or abilities by God.
-These gifts—whether spiritual (like teaching or encouragement) or practical (like hospitality or craftsmanship)—are part of God’s grace and should be recognized as such.
+These gifts—whether spiritual or practical—are part of God’s grace and should be recognized as such.

 • Application: Christians are called to identify their gifts and understand that they are from God, not for personal pride or selfish use.